unicode-org/icu4x/proposals/pr002-hunkspace.md

 #### Example 3: Firefox Localization and localization contexts

 This section gives an example of query use in a software product with complex localization requirements.
 See the [Mozilla documentation][ffl10n] for details on Firefox localization.
 The summary is that all the Firefox user interface is declarative, which is achieved using a mix of SGML-based technologies.
 This includes localization.

+* **Note.** The intention of this section is not to give a definitive design for the feature.
+Instead, it is given to demonstrate how complex localization requirements *could* be encoded in a hunkspace.
+The precise form of the requests and responses is subject to specific needs and design constraints.

+Some specific points of Mozilla's localization approach that are pertinent to the exposition below, as they provide requirements and constraints that an implementor must apply.

+1. The localization is context-sensitive (see below), which means that the requester needs to be able to initialize and maintain this context through the lifeetime of the program.

+2. The volume of localization text may be large, and ferrying it as a sequence of request-response pairs between the program and the provider may contend with the latency budget of the program's user interface.

 [ffl10n]: https://firefox-source-docs.mozilla.org/intl/index.html